What Does NxGen MDx Screen For?

 We screen for up to 120 genetic disorders that can affect your pregnancy, the health of your baby, and your family's future.
 You can learn more about our various screens — and which sets of screens (or "panels") align with where you are in your reproductive journey.

 What Your Test Results Mean:

-Multiple sulfatase deficiency is an inherited lysosomal storage disorder.
+Multiple sulfatase deficiency (MSD) is an inherited lysosomal storage disorder.
 The disorder prevents the cells in the body from properly processing a group of enzymes called sulfatases, which help to break down substances containing sulfates, including a variety of sugars, fats, and hormones.
-The symptoms of this disease include developmental delay, psychomotor regression, dry skin, and skeletal abnormalities and can appear anytime from infancy (neonatal) to late childhood (juvenile).
-Individuals with the more severe, neonatal type may also have seizures, hearing loss, heart malformations, enlarged liver and spleen, and coarse facial features.
-This disease does shorten life expectancy; affected individuals generally survive only a few years after symptoms appear.
+There are three major types of MSD, categorized by age of onset: neonatal, late-infantile, and juvenile.
+The neonatal form is most severe.
+Symptoms appear soon after birth and include seizures, developmental delay, slow growth, movement problems, ichthyosis (dry, scaly skin), hypertrichosis (excess hair growth), skeletal problems (including scoliosis and joint stiffness), and coarse facial features.
+Affected children can also have hearing loss, an enlarged liver and spleen, and heart abnormalities.

 Talk to a Genetic Counselor